(All fields required)

 Sarah Lawson, MD

-The progression of heart disease in the Turner Syndrome population, assessing the endocrine needs in children who have received cranial radiation for oncology treatments, and genetics associated with septo-optic dysplasia.
+focuses on the progression of heart disease in the Turner syndrome population, assessing the endocrine needs in children who have received cranial radiation for oncology treatments, and genetics associated with septo-optic dysplasia.

 BS: Lee University, Cleveland, TN, 2000.

 MD: University of Kentucky, Lexington, KY, 2005.